-How to Determine What Caliber You Need
+How To Determine What Caliber You Need

-The traditional hunter may prefer stalking them on foot or hunting them with hounds, while the modern-day hog hunter will use tech tools like thermal sights for hunting them at night, shoot them from a helicopter, or while concealed behind a blind.
+The traditional hunter may prefer stalking them on foot or hunting them with hounds, while the modern-day hog hunter will use tech tools like thermal sights for hunting them at night, shooting them from a helicopter, or while concealed behind a blind.

 While wild hogs are tough animals, they are not impervious to bullets.